runok-cli/runok/README.md

-# runio.js
+# runok

-Tired of npm-bash-script-foo? 😫
+😫 Tired of npm-bash-script-foo?

-Try runio! 🤓
+🤓 Try runok!

 Write your npm scripts in.... 🎉 SURPRISE 🎉...
 JavaScript!

-> runio.js - is JavaScript replacement for Bash scripts
+> runok - is JavaScript replacement for Bash scripts

-## Why runio.js
+## Why runok

 Everyone ❤️ npm scripts.
 However, when you need something more sophisticated, when you need to use conditionals, loops, regexp and parsers for your scripts, you end up writing JavaScript.

-**runio.js** gives you a tool to transform your JavaScript scripts into commands.
+**runok** gives you a tool to transform your JavaScript scripts into commands.

 Each exported function will be a command which can be executed from CLI.
 You can use full power of JavaScript & bundled tasks like: